axibase/atsd/rule-engine/functions-script.md

 * Check the TCP availability of the remote host.
 * Check that the remote host can be reached with ICMP ping.
-* Check that an HTTP/s request to a URL returns code `200`.
+* Check that an HTTP/s request to a URL returns HTTP `200 OK` status code.
 * Execute a diagnostics command on the remote host.
 * Retrieve configuration information from the remote device/host.